Peroxaan/XS-website/README.md

 -Adrian: Head of iOS Development

+-Kaami: Head of Web App Development

--Cooper: Head of Frontend Web Design
+-Hubzi: Head of Frontend Web Design

 ## About
 Xenoshare is a platform for app developers and creators to share what they've been working on, and where you can find cool little projects to test out.